Semen Analysis Collection Instructions at Ovation Fertility Austin

 Semen collections for testing must be obtained by masturbation.
 The reason for this is that bodily fluids of the man (saliva) or of the woman (saliva and vaginal fluids) contain bacteria which can be detrimental to the sperm and cause the sperm to die.
 If bacteria are seen on the slide during the semen analysis, it will be falsely assumed that the semen is the source.
 This inaccurate conclusion will result in both partners being placed on unnecessary antibiotics.

 Semen collections which are collected by masturbation often require the use of a lubricant.
 Some lubricants are toxic to sperm and will cause the sperm to die or to stop moving before they are examined.
 This will give an inaccurate reading of the patient’s semen characteristics and a false interpretation of his problems.
-This is why a patient should use only the lubricant that is supplied by AIVF.
+This is why a patient should use only the lubricant that is supplied by OVA.

 At Home or Ovation Fertility Austin Collection Options

 Patients are given the choice of collecting at home or at Ovation Fertility Austin.
-If a man chooses to collect at home, it is important for him to bring the semen sample in to AIVF within an hour of collecting.
+If a man chooses to collect at home, it is important for him to bring the semen sample in to OVA within an hour of collecting.
 The reason for this is that sperm do not normally live in seminal fluids for long periods of time.
 When sperm are ejaculated into a woman’s body, the sperm are contained in semen for a short time before they swim out and enter the cervical and uterine tissue fluids of the woman.
 In this fluid, they may live for several days.
-So, at AIVF, the lab staff will examine the semen sample as quickly as possible after its arrival into the lab.
+So, our Austin IVF lab staff will examine the semen sample as quickly as possible after its arrival into the lab.
 This will help to best identify the parameters of that semen sample.
 In addition, it is best to keep the semen sample at room temperature until it is examined.
 Sperm do not swim very well if they are exposed to cold temperatures.
 On the other hand, warm temperatures make the sperm swim faster and use more nutrients.
 This causes the sperm to exhaust their nutrients quickly and to stop swimming before they are examined.